-Indicator Disclosure Level of Reporting Location of disclosure Social: Human Rights Investment Investment and procurement practices HR1 The percentage and the total number of significant investment agreements and contracts that include clauses incorporating human rights concerns, or that have undergone human rights screening.
-Not HR2 The percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
-Fully All significant suppliers engaged by Swissport are required to show certificates of compliance with relevant human rights.
-HR3 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
-Fully pp. 19-20 A web-based training on the elements of the Code of Conduct was rolled out for the head-office late 2013.
-The web based training consists of three modules, with a duration of 1.5 hour.
-Corporate head-office employs 140 people and accounts for 0.35% of the total workforce Non-discrim mination HR4 Total number of incidents of discrimination and actions taken.
-Fully No incidents reported during the reporting period HR5 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be violated or at significant risk, and the actions taken to support these rights.
-Not Child labour HR6 Operations and significant suppliers identified as having a significant risk for incidents of child labour, and the measures taken to contribute to the effective abolition of child labour.
-Not Forced and l compulsory labour HR7 Operations and significant suppliers identified as having significant risk for incidents of forced or compulsory labour, and measures to contribute to the elimination of all forms of forced or compulsory labour.
-Not Security pr actices HR8 Percentage of security personnel trained in the organisation's policies or procedures concerning aspects of human rights that are relevant to operations.
-Indigenous Indigenous rights HR9 Total number of incidents of violations involving the rights of indigenous people and the actions taken.
-Fully No incidents reported during the reporting period Assessment Assessment HR10 Percentage and total number of operations that have been subject to human rights reviews and/or impact assessments.
-Not Remediatio)n HR11 Number of grievances related to human rights filed, addressed and resolved through formal grievance mechanisms.
-Not
+Indicator Disclosure Level of Location of Disclosure Additional Information Reporting Education of Disclosure Additional Information Non-discrip HR4 Total number of incidents of discrimination and corrective actions taken.
+Fully - No incidents reported during the reporting period.
+Freedom of f association and collective bargaining HR5 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be violated or at significant risk, and actions taken to support these rights.
+Fully p.
+14-15 Child labor • HR6 Operations and significant suppliers identified as having significant risk for incidents of child labor, and measures taken to contribute to the effective abolition of child labor.
+Fully p.
+14-15 Prevention of forced and compulsory labor HR7 Operations and significant suppliers identified as having significant risk for incidents of forced or compulsory labor, and measures to contribute to the elimination of all forms of forced or compulsory labor.
+Fully p.
+14-15 Security pr actices HR8 Percentage of security personnel trained in the organization's policies or procedures concerning aspects of human rights that are relevant to operations.
+Fully - Swissport does not have security personell.
+Indigenous rights HR9 Total number of incidents of violations involving rights of indigenous people and actions taken.
+Fully - No incidents reported during the reporting period.
+Assessment HR10 Percentage and total number of operations that have been subject to human rights reviews and/or impact assessments.
+Not - We do not report on this yet as we have thus far been unable to gather the data, but we will be able to report on this in 2017 Remediatio on HR11 Number of grievances related to human rights filed, addressed and resolved through formal grievance mechanisms.
+Not - We do not report on this yet as we have thus far been unable to gather the data, but we will be able to report on this in 2017 Social: Soc iety Local com nunities SO1 Percentage of operations with implemented local community engagement, impact assessments, and development programs.
+Not - We do not report on this issue as the disclosure is not material to our business.
+Occasional engagement reported, however not significant part of the business.
+SO9 Operations with significant potential or actual negative impacts on local communities.
+Fully No operations have been indentified to have a significant potential or actual negative impact on local communities.
+SO10 Prevention and mitigation measures implemented in operations with significant potential or actual negative impacts on local communities.
+Fully - Not applicable as per SO9